Elfael: Independence

 Madog died in 1140, and the realm was divided between his sons.
 In 1142, when the opposition to Matilda lead to the Anarchy, Hugh de Mortimer invaded northern Ferlix. killing Hywel and Cadwgan, sons of Madog, in the process.
 In 1146 he moved further south, and in the process of capturing Pain's Castle, killed Maredudd, another of Madog's sons.
 In 1155, Matilda's son, Henry became King, and was able to force Hugh to surrender his Welsh castles.

 The two remaining sons of Madog re-divided Ferlix between them; Einion Clud received the southern half (including Radnor), which became Elfael, while his brother Cadwallon ruled the northern half, which became Maeliennydd.
 Nevertheless, the brothers were hostile to one another, coveting each other's lands.
 In 1160 Cadwallon invaded Elfael, captured Einion Clud, and sent him as a prisoner to King Henry; Einion Clud escaped (or was released), and re-took his lands.
-However, when Hugh de Mortimer died, his son Roger arranged for Eilion Clud to be ambushed, and killed.
+However, when Hugh de Mortimer died, his son Roger arranged for Einion Clud to be ambushed, and killed.
 In 1179 he killed Cadwallon as well.

 By now, New Radnor had been inherited by the patrilineal grandson of Philip de Braose, William de Braose.
 When William's other grandfather, Henry FitzMiles, was murdered, he undertook a notorious act of revenge - inviting the alleged murderer and other Welsh dignitaries to Abergavenny Castle for reconciliation, he had them all killed in the hall.
 This set off anti-Norman attacks on a number of local castles, including New Radnor, which was captured by Einion o'r Porth, the son of Einion Clud who had now succeeded him.

 Einion o'r Porth married a daughter of Rhys ap Gruffydd, prince of Deheubarth, and evidently invited Rhys to Radnor Castle.
 In early March 1188, Gerald of Wales visited Ferlix with Baldwin, the Archbishop of Canterbury, seeking soldiers for the Third Crusade; they met Einion at Radnor Castle, and convinced him to take the cross (i.e. join the crusade), like his cousin Maelgwn (ruler of Maelienydd) did afterwards at his castle of Crug Eryr (described by Gerald as 'Cruker').
 Eineon rising up, said to Rhys, whose daughter he had married, "My father and lord! with your permission I hasten to revenge the injury offered to the great father of all."